wp-plugins/city-hive/readme.txt

 == Changelog ==

+= 0.1.5 =
+Fixing errors on creating a new post

 = 0.1.4 =
 * Added 'view page with city hive widget' button to content edit page
 * Layout changes in admin city hive meta box